Marketing design

 Focus on quality over quantity

 Too many teams fall into the content churn trap, cranking out dozens of visuals that no one remembers.
+Many brands achieve better results by investing in quality over quantity, focusing on high-impact, memorable content.

 Instead: